robjpar/burger-restaurant/README.md

 - Browse placed and delivered orders
 - Mark the order as delivered or cancel the order
 - Delete the delivered order
+- Access the stored info through the Burger API
 - Mobile responsive design

 ## Technologies & Frameworks